Guffanti

 I love cheese in a way that I am certain is not natural.
 And the lengths I'd go to for cheese are generally great.
 However, along the shores of beautiful Lake Maggiore under the watchful eye of Il Sancarlone (Saint Charles Borromeo), in the Comune di Arona, finding good cheese proved to be no problem.

-We had a great tasting after a tour.
+After a tour, we had a great tasting complete with a few of the local craft brews.
 I'm not sure that tours are a regular thing but they weren't so busy and were happy to oblige a curious cheese loving traveller.
-Complete with a few of the local craft brews.
-We left with a good portion of perfect Parmigiano Reggiano and a bit of Taleggio that was the center of lunch not 15 minutes down the road.
+We left with a respectable portion of perfect Parmigiano Reggiano destined for Canada and a chunk of Taleggio that was the center of lunch not 15 minutes down the road.

 If you are in Piedmonte, or driving through from Milano to Venezia, it's worth the diversion through the tunnels to the provincia di Novara, some spectacular scenery (and great cheese) on the other side.